ApiLogicServer/ApiLogicProject/readme.md

 # API Logic Server Background

-### Motivation: not instant, propietary IDE, no logic automation
+### Motivation: not instant, proprietary IDE, no logic automation

 We looked at approaches for building database systems: